 Step 3: Turn the Dial Back One Hour or to the Current Time of Day

-Turn the dial back 1-hour or to the current time of day.
-The light portion of the dial represents the AM hours and the dark portion the PM hours.
-You'll want to make sure your pins are in the correct AM and PM slots, otherwise, they won't come on/off as intended.
+Turn your dial back 1-hour or to the current time of day.
+The light portion of the dial represents the AM hours, while the darker shaded area signifies the PM hours.

-Curious about the red and green pins?
-The green pin indicates when your timer is set to turn on, while the red pin shows when it's set to turn off.
-You'll have one red and one green pin unless your lights are set to come on and off more than once throughout the night.
-NOTE: It's not necessary to change these pins unless you want to adjust when your system turns on/off.
+The red and green pins: No need to move these pins unless you need to adjust when your system turns on/off.
+The green pin indicates when your timer will turn on, while the red pin shows when it will turn off.
+You should have one red and one green pin unless your lights are set to come on and off more than once throughout the night.
+Make sure the pins are in the correct AM and PM slots; otherwise, your lights won't come on/off as intended.

 Timers can lose time with age.
 It's good to check it periodically, once or twice a year around daylight saving time should suffice.
 If you find yourself needing to adjust your timer more often, you might want to get it checked.

 How to Check if Your Timer is Correctly Set: